Carlos Gómez Barrera

 Carlos Gómez Barrera (19 May 1918 – 17 March 1996) was a Mexican musician and composer, union leader and syndicate leader of the composers.
 He was born in Payo Obispo (now Chetumal), Quintana Roo on 19 May 1918 and died in Mexico City, 17 March 1996.

 Education

 Carlos Gómez Barrera began his elementary studies in the city of Chetumal, later transferring to Mexico City and he began studies in the National School of Agriculture in Chapingo which he did not complete as a result of health problems.

 Career

-On 1 May 1958 he was elected Secretary General of the composers section of the International Federation of Film Production in Mexico, a position to which she was later reelected for eight consecutive periods.
-In addition she was secretary general of the syndicated miso for two periods, from 1968 to 1970 and from 1976 to 1978, plus she was the first president of the Federation of Mesoamerican Authors, producers and performers.
+On 1 May 1958 he was elected Secretary General of the composers section of the International Federation of Film Production in Mexico, a position to which he was later reelected for eight consecutive periods.
+In addition he was secretary general of the syndicated miso for two periods, from 1968 to 1970 and from 1976 to 1978, plus he was the first president of the Federation of Mesoamerican Authors, producers and performers.